What is contactless payment security?

 What is the contactless payment limit?

-In the UK, you can only authorise contactless payments of £30 and under.
+In the UK, you can typically only authorise contactless payments of £30 and under (although some retailers allow Apple Pay users to spend more than this).

 If you want to spend more than this, you'll be asked to make a chip and Pin transaction instead.